Effingham Grant: Biography

 Grant later decided to give up his diplomatic career and to devote himself to business.
+In 1861 he had already opened a department store called "The English Shop" in Bucharest.
 In 1863 he established the Foundry E. Grant & Co.
 Belvedere, the first foundry in Bucharest.
 He also built there a large workshop for assembling and repairing agricultural machinery.
 In 1865, at the National Exhibition of Agriculture and Industry, he was awarded a silver medal for his "collection of machineries, mainly for the steam mill handled by men, and particularly for his initiative of setting up the first foundry in the country and of spreading lots of foreign agricultural machineries".
 All that remains nowadays from that industrial establishment is the water tower.

 In 1864, Grant founded the first tobacco processing workshop in Romania, the Manufactura de Tutun de la Belvedere (Belvedere Tobacco Factory).
 Grant established in 1879 the Regia Monopolurilor Statului in the area; he parceled out the land around the factory and sold it to the workers, giving birth to what would become the Regie neighborhood of Sector 6 of Bucharest.
 He was also responsible for the construction of a bread factory on Calea Plevnei; as early as 1863, he brought equipment from the United Kingdom for this purpose, and the building was completed in 1868.
 In 1865 Grant began a new business, growing orchids; later, this business gave the name of Strada Orhideelor (Orchid Street).
 Another toponymic in the neighborhood was Groapa lui Ouatu (Ouatu's Pit), named after a certain Mr. Watt, a business associate of Grant.

 Grant was also the editor of the political newspaper Concordia, which supported the National Liberal Party.

 One of his sons, Constantin Grant, fought as a soldier in the Romanian War of Independence, and then in Algeria with the French Foreign Legion, while another son, Nicolae Grant (1868–1950), became a noted painter.
 A third son was the civil engineer Robert Effingham Grant, who participated in the construction of Podul Grant; the bridge, built in 1910, was named after Effingham Grant.